Gulf of Mexico Oil Rig Platforms & Pipelines Fishing Map – 2020 (FREE)

 - Platforms without a removal date (“NRD”).
 Platforms that, in the BOEM data, do not have a removal date.
 Most of the 1,403 platforms should exist.

 - All platforms.
 Includes all platforms, both those with and without removal dates.
+Note that a removal date does not guarantee it was removed.
+Be careful out there!

 The name field includes the Complex ID of the rig.
 The description or comment field includes block number, complex ID, platform name when available, distance to shore, depth, whether the platform is attended 8 hours, whether it is manned 24 hours a day, number of decks, number of beds if applicable, date the platform was installed, and date the platform was removed if applicable.
 Note that most Raymarine and Garmin units will not load more than the first 30 or so characters of the description.